-- 1 The procurement of goods and services through this policy is provided by way of: - (a) petty cash purchases, up to a transaction value of R2 000 (VAT included); - (b) written or verbal quotations for procurements of a transaction value over R2 000 up to R10 000 (VAT included); - (c) formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included) in the case of a district municipality; and - (d) a competitive bidding process for- - (i) procurements above a transaction value of R200 000 (VAT included) in the case of a district municipality; and - (ii) the procurement of long-term contracts. - 2 The accounting officer may, in writing; - - (a) lower, but not increase, the different threshold values specified in subparagraph (1) or - (b) direct that -

-- (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - Goods or services may not deliberately be split into parts or item of a lesser value merely to avoid complying with the requirements of the policy.
+- 1 The procurement of goods and services through this policy is provided by way of: - (a) petty cash purchases, up to a transaction value of R2 000 (VAT included); - (b) formal written price quotations for procurement of a transaction value over R2 000 up to R200 000 (VAT included), in the case of a district municipality and - (c) a competitive bidding process for procurement above a transaction value of R200 000 (VAT included), in the case of a district municipality - 2 The accounting officer may, in writing; - - (a) lower, but not increase, the different threshold values specified in subparagraph (1) or - (b) direct that - - (i) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000; or - (ii) A competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in subregulation (1)(c) - Goods or services may not deliberately be split into parts or item of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.